PedTavv/Data-Extraction-Automation-App/README.md

 # Data Automation Tool

 ## Personal Initiative
 This project was undertaken as a personal initiative, driven by my curiosity and passion for exploring the intersection of technology and healthcare.
-It has been in development for the past year, focusing on automating data extraction and entry for research purposes, improving efficiency and accuracy.
+It has been in development and utilized over the past year, focusing on automating data extraction and entry for research purposes, improving efficiency and accuracy.

 ## Disclaimer
 Please note that this tool is not intended for public use.
 This upload is meant to show a proof of concept.
 The actual code used for my research may differ and has been utilized in a controlled environment to ensure compliance with data privacy and research protocols.